Uranus, Neptune, Pluto: A longer view | EarthSky.org

 This isn’t a fruit salad but a (necessarily small) photo of pages 18-19, showing sizes on four different scales …

-Bottom line: Astronomer Guy Ottewell describes his newest book titled Uranus, Neptune, Pluto: A Longer View.
+Bottom line: Astronomer Guy Ottewell describes his book titled Uranus, Neptune, Pluto: A Longer View.
 You can purchase the book from Amazon here.

 Astronomer, artist and poet Guy Ottewell's beloved Astronomical Calendar ended its yearly print run in 2016, its 43rd year.
 Visit Guy’s website UniversalWorkshop.com or his blog at UniversalWorkshop.com/Guysblog.
-You can also find 2017 Astronomical Calendar info and charts there at UniversalWorkshop.com/Guysblog/astronomical-calendar-2017.
+You can also find 2018 Astronomical Calendar info and charts there at UniversalWorkshop.com/Guysblog/astronomical-calendar-2018.
 His stories and art are used here with permission.
 Thank you, Guy!

-Note: Editor’s Note: Guy Ottewell’s book – Uranus, Neptune, Pluto: A Longer View – looks at least a dozen years ahead.
-There are 73 short chapters, plus Ottewell’s unique and beautiful charts.
-You can order the book here.
-The following article was originally posted at Guy Ottewell’s blog in 2018.
-Reprinted here with permission.